"*" indicates required fields

 Why is denture relining necessary?

-- You feel pinching or rubbing on your gums
+- You notice pinching or rubbing on your gums

 What is the difference between a hard reline and a soft reline?